nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Remarks**:

-- Duplicate names are not permitted.
-Addressbook cannot contain two `John Doe` or a `Betsy Crowe` and a `betsy crowe`
+- Duplicate **names** are not permitted.
+MediContact cannot contain two `John Doe` or a `Betsy Crowe` and a `betsy crowe`

 - A person can have any number of tags (including 0).
 Duplicate tags will be ignored (e.g. if added contact includes paramters `t/patient t/patient` the contact will only include 1 `patient` tag).

-- A person can have any number of appointments (including 0).
+- A person can have any number of future appointments (including 0).

 - A person's sex is not limited to Male/Female/Other to provide you with more flexibility.

+- A person aged 0 is allowed for accurate tracking of a newborns age.

+- There is also a higher age limit of 999 to provide you with more flexibility.

 - Fields in square brackets (e.g. `[ap/APPOINTMENT]`) are optional.